wocai7626/EE551-project/README.md

        Create a group of aliens as targets for shooting

        make other improvement Such as limiting the number of ships available to players and adding scoreboards

+       We can use the arrow keys to control our own spaceship.（Only left and right control）

+       Fire with the space bar

 The main program is alien_invasion.py